 Most marketers and business owners don’t doubt the effectiveness of SMS.
-The question they want to know: how much does it cost to send mass text messages?
+The question they want the answer to is: how much does it cost to send mass text messages?

 Here’s how to evaluate the cost of mass texting and outline what kind of ROI you can expect.